xiaoyang-sde/knowledge-base/docs/distributed-systems/04-raft.md

 Raft is a consensus algorithm for managing a replicated log.
 Consensus algorithms allow a collection of machines to work as a coherent group that can survive the failures of some members.

-- **Strong leader**: Raft requires log entires only flow from the leader to other servers.
+- **Strong leader**: Raft requires log entries only flow from the leader to other servers.
 - **Leader election**: Raft uses randomized timers to elect leaders.
 - **Membership changes**: Raft uses a joint consensus approach where the majorities of two configurations overlap during transitions to change the set of servers in the cluster.